 Mindfulness Retreat Communities for families: I’ve never visited any of the locations below, but if you’re curious…

 While having fun redesigning the SHIFT site, I stumbled across this article last night.
 It’s certainly an act of divine timing that it presents itself to me, so here it is for you!
 I hope it brings you some comfort today <3.
-Love.
+All my Love.

 Our self-talk is the creator of our universe.
 It is the voice of our heart, mind, and soul, and reflects our perceptions of the world, others, and ourselves.
 It guides us, criticizes us, supports us, and impacts our decisions.
 Our “inner voice” often influences our moods and determines if we are happy, sad, relaxed, worried, optimistic, or helpless.
 Because self-talk is the “voice” we hear most, it has more influence on us and can impact our future more than anything else.

 It’s estimated that 80% of what the average person says to him/herself is harmful, pessimistic, and undermining.